davma-io-templates/napptive-minio/README.md

 # MINIO template for NAPPTIVE

+__This repository is deprecated.
+You can find the latest versions for napptive playground in the following link: [https://github.com/davma-io-templates/napptive-template](https://github.com/davma-io-templates/napptive-template)__

 Minio deployment with a single click in NAPPTIVE.
 Once registered on the platform you can deploy the application from the application catalog.

 ## Requirements